elixir-lang/elixir-lang.github.com/_posts/2020-08-20-embedded-elixir-at-farmbot.markdown

 ### 2. Nerves adds convenience with low overhead.

 For devices that are already connected to the internet, connecting to Nerves requires no additional configuration because NervesHub is compatible with the current public key infrastructure for device-to-cloud communication.
-Since Farmbot already had internet-connected devices when they brought Nerves onboard, they were able to use the same “key” to sign in to NervesHub that they use for their cloud service.
+Since Farmbot already had internet-connected devices when they brought Nerves onboard, they were able to use the same "key" to sign in to NervesHub that they use for their cloud service.

 ### 3. Nerves has all the benefits of Elixir and Erlang.